A Guide for Reflection During Marriage Decision Making

 Meditate on the Christ-like pattern of being a husband. – Ephesians 5:21-33

-Men considering marriage need to be intentional about learning to understand the emotional needs of a wife.
-They must learn about differences between men and women and how to be sensitive to a woman’s emotional, relational, physical and spiritual needs.
-Failure to do so can hinder one’s spiritual walk.
+Men considering marriage need to be intentional about learning to understand the physical, emotional, relational, and spiritual needs of a wife.
 Women are designed by God differently than men but are to be valued equally.
 This concept is important to remember in the marriage relationship.

 Meditate on the sensitive care of God our Father. – Psalm 23, 103, 112

-I am handling my finances using principles of Biblical financial stewardship and have a sound plan for how I can provide materially for a spouse.
+3. I am handling my finances using principles of biblical financial stewardship and have a sound plan for how I can provide materially for a spouse.

-Men who are considering becoming married should reflect whether they are able to financially provide for a wife and children.
-While it is important to not be materialistically focused, when asked to marry, women should ensure a potential husband has a reasonable plan and ability to provide for her and a family.
-There are exceptions, but in general the man will be asked to be the primary income provider.
+Men who are considering marriage should reflect whether they are able to financially provide for a wife and children.
+While it is important to not be materialistically focused, a potential husband should have a reasonable plan and ability to provide for his family.

 1 Timothy 5:8, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.”